NeutrinoCorp/quark/README.md

 Say you were listening topics from Kafka, yet you want to publish the output into AWS SNS instead Kafka (specified in the global configuration).

-The following example demostrates how to tackle the previous scenario with Quark.
+The following example demonstrates how to tackle the previous scenario with Quark.

-Therefore, the use of `Group` is crucial here since `Partition Consumer` is treated as single unit of processing and it would publish the message N-times (the pool size since `Consumer` workers are running in parallel).
+Therefore, the use of `Group` is crucial here since `Partition Consumer` is treated as single unit of processing, and it would publish the message N-times (the pool size since `Consumer` workers are running in parallel).

 ```go
 type AWSPublisher struct{}